Conflict of Interest Determination and Disclosure

 - A staff member works as an administrative assistant at the University and plays in a band that performs on the weekends at local hangouts.

-- A faculty member, on occasion, visits a corporation in which his wife his employed.
-His visits are related to student advising.
-His wife works in the purchasing department for the corporation, and the two do not overlap in any capacity.
+- A faculty member, on occasion, visits a corporation in which their spouse is employed.
+Their visits are related to student advising, while their spouse works in the purchasing department for the corporation, and the two do not overlap in any capacity.

-- The wife of a faculty member serves as an external reviewer for a federal funding agency in his field of expertise.
+- The spouse of a faculty member serves as an external reviewer for a federal funding agency in his field of expertise.

 - An employee’s family owns a restaurant, and the restaurant has been approached about catering upcoming off-campus events.

-Examples of situations that have the potential to be a conflict:
+Examples of situations that have the potential to be a conflict of interest:

 - Department Chair Y wrote a book prior to their employment at CU.
 Faculty members within the department may feel pressure to use the book for their classes since it is relevant to their teaching topics.

 - Joe manages a lab on campus, and the lab has recently flooded.
-His wife works for a company that specializes in lab clean ups, and the company is registered as a Clemson University vendor.
+Their spouse works for a company that specializes in lab cleanups, and the company is registered as a Clemson University vendor.

 Examples of situations that result in a conflict of interest:

-- Department Chair A was recently promoted from within the department, and now she supervises her spouse.
+- Department Chair A was recently promoted from within the department, and now she supervises their spouse.

-- A purchasing agent for the University wants to hire his brother-in-law to provide consulting services to the department in which he works.
+- A purchasing agent for the University wants to hire their brother-in-law to provide consulting services to the department in which they work.

-- A staff member owns a business that specializes in a product that is needed for the department in which she works on campus.
-She wants the department to purchase the products directly from her.
+- A staff member owns a business that specializes in a product that is needed for the department in which they work on campus.
+The employee wants the department to purchase the products directly from them.

 - An employee’s spouse is involved in the same sponsored project, and the employee is the lead Principal Investigator.